iitmbsc-student-projects/gate-da/dbms/bank/question-039.md

 It returns the names of the department in which

-1. the average salary is more than the average salary in the company
+- [ ] the average salary is more than the average salary in the company
-2. the average salary of male employees is more than the average salary of all male employees in the company
+- [ ] the average salary of male employees is more than the average salary of all male employees in the company
-3. the average salary of male employees is more than the average salary of employees in same the department
+- [ ] the average salary of male employees is more than the average salary of employees in same the department
-4. the average salary of male employees is more than the average salary in the company
+- [ ] the average salary of male employees is more than the average salary in the company

 ::: {.callout-note title="Answer" collapse=true}

-Answer: D
+- [ ] the average salary is more than the average salary in the company
+- [ ] the average salary of male employees is more than the average salary of all male employees in the company
+- [ ] the average salary of male employees is more than the average salary of employees in same the department
+- [x] the average salary of male employees is more than the average salary in the company

 :::